jtherrmann/cs372-battleship/README.md

     only be confirmed to work using automated tests.
 However, we would eventually like a simple textual interface with which to test the features interactively.
+- As a player, I want to check the current status of the game.
+  - 1 hr.
+  - I should be able to see my own ship configuration and the hits and misses that have been made on my grid, but I should only be able to see the hits and misses that have been made on my opponent’s grid (but not their ship configuration).
 - As a player, I want to play against another player on a single computer.
   - 1 hr.
   - As an extension of the text-based interface idea, we also want to be able